 An embedded AI executive who owns governance proof and workforce adoption, not just platform decisions.

 An embedded retainer for mid-market healthcare and insurance: 3 to 4 days per month at the leadership table, owning strategy, governance, vendor diligence, and adoption end to end.
-12-month minimum at $15K to $20K monthly, with a $15K onboarding fee, waived for Sprint completers.
+12-month minimum at $15K to $20K monthly.
+Engagements begin with the AI Readiness Sprint or NAIC AI Audit, which earns the retainer in real work rather than a flat onboarding fee.

 Tiago Ferreira, Founder.
-Two Master's in cyberpsychology and digital transformation leadership.
+AI governance frameworks aligned to NAIC Model Bulletin and HIPAA, grounded in cyberpsychology and digital transformation leadership.
 Federal government and startup background.
 Currently embedded with a U.S. life insurance carrier on Phase 1 governance.

 Or browse all five engagement tiers